-- 4.77 There is a risk in the Commercial Investment Division as work continues to identify the net impact of asset disposals including the full cost of property related expenditure and loss of income streams. - 4.78 There is a risk in the Finance Division in relation to Housing Benefit subsidies including the impact of the roll out of universal credit.
+- 4.82 There is a risk in the Commercial Investment Division as work continues to identify the net impact of asset disposals including the full cost of property related expenditure and loss of income streams. - 4.83 There is a risk in the Finance Division in relation to Housing Benefit subsidies including the potential impact of the roll out of universal credit on the collection of overpayments.